 TSB’s chief executive Paul Pester has vowed that none of the lender’s customers will be left out of pocket as a result of its disastrous IT migration.

-The financial giant’s digital platform’s have been largely out of action since Saturday and only come back online in the early hours of Wednesday morning.
+The financial giant’s digital platform’s have been largely out of action since Saturday and only came back online in the early hours of Wednesday morning.

 The fiasco has courted attention from the Financial Conduct Authority and the Information Commissioner’s Office, and been described as an “IT meltdown” by the chair of the Treasury select committee, Nicky Morgan.